heli-sa/quiz/README.md

 * Testing

+Functional Testing:

 Randomisation on/off
-Manual testing was carried out on the Quiz with Randomization turned off.
+Automated  testing was carried out on the Quiz with Randomization turned off.
+The automated testing was completed using the Lighthouse recorder.
+A number of recordals were created to complete the testing of questions, with answers all being correct, answers all being wrong and a mixture of right and wrong.

-Randomisation was turned on at the end, and a number of test passes were completed to confirm that the questions appeared randomly.
+Randomisation was turned on at the end, and a number of manual test passes were completed to confirm that the questions appeared randomly.
+When the automated scripts are run against random questions the scripts fail as expected, as the question order changes upon each playback.

+Manual Testing:

+Note: There are 10 questions within this Quiz.

+Open Quiz website with the link provided.
+Click on LeaderBoard  Expected Result: This should be empty on the first execution of this step.
+Click on Start Again  Expected Result: Simple Quiz Page appears Click on Start Quiz   Expected Result: First Question Appears Check Time is decreasing

+Test Pass 1: Answer all questions correctly referencing the questions and answers in the javascript code.
+Test Pass 2: Answer all questions incorrectly referencing the questions and answers in the javascript code.
+Test Pass 2: Answer some questions incorrectly and correctly referencing the questions and answers in the javascript code.

+When an Answer is answered incorrectly.
+Expected Result Time is reduced by 10 seconds.

+Quiz Completed Page

+Click on Submit Expected Result Alert Appears as the "Your Name" input is a required field.
+Enter Username in "Your Name:" input field and Click on Submit Expected Result Leader Board appears with Username and Score of completed Quiz.
+Click on "Clear LeaderBoard" Button Expected Result - Entries on Leaderboard are removed.

 Technology